 -Less consumerism, more used/vintage, continue to pare down.
 Especially in my wardrobe, where I’m failing miserably with impulse fast-fashion purchases.
 But also, obviously, in our home.
 I want to buy vintage even more so than I do now, buy used instead of new whenever possible, and to continue to embrace minimalism in a way that suits our family.
 A general theme of better, not more.

 -Less consumerism, more used/vintage, continue to pare down WHILE BLOGGING.
 The above goal is a funny one considering 1.
 I blog about house stuff and 2.
-I actively seek out, buy and sell vintage goods.
+I buy/sell vintage goods on the side.
 How can I both embrace a life of less while I encourage consumerism and actively consume myself?
 For a long time I’ve wrestled with these dichotomies, especially the blogging part, and it causes me to continually revisit if my time on this blog is worth the time investment required or, worse, is it causing harm by contributing to a wasteful throw-away culture.
 But, for now, I’ve landed here : 1.
 I believe everyone needs to be who they are and generously share their passions with the world.
 2. I believe an intentionally designed living space can dramatically improve your life 3.
 I strongly believe in the magic and ethos of mid century design 4.
 I love finding, documenting, and sharing those magical mid century objects, homes, and architectural examples 5.
 Life is hard so the random things that bring you joy are worth your time 6.
 It brings me joy to share home projects and encourage a creative life on this blog.
 I want to continue to share home projects as they come along (and fill in the gaps on Instagram) and to better walk that fine line of making money on this blog (which is the most modest amount you could imagine, but still deserves some thoughtfulness) by being both more accepting (as in, it’s ok to earn something from organic recommendations that I share that have helped us improve our home) and more selective with the few affiliate links and rare sponsored posts I share.
 So, for now, that is my why of why I’m here.
 Hi.

 -Get through my mid life crisis aka figure out “job”/career/how I spend my days over the next decade.
 It’s obviously not blogging ha!
 I feel like I have several small irons in fires but nothing stands out as a singular passion I should be pursuing so I’m working through that while making sure I’m not building a life I don’t really want.
 I’m at the WHAT AM I EVEN DOING WITH MY LIFE freak out stage and have accepted I might be here for the rest of my life :)